sachin-bi/InterviewPrepTool-SaaS/README.md

 ## 🎬 Demo

-Check out a live demo of Ninja-Interviewer (add link here if available).
+Check out a live demo of Ninja-Interviewer (We will be live soon).

 ---